 - 1. Contract Types.
 Any type of contract (pricing arrangement) which is appropriate to the procurement and which will promote the best interests of CIHA may be used, provided that the cost-plus-a-percentage-of-cost and percentage of construction cost methods are prohibited.
 All contracts shall include the clauses and provisions necessary to define the rights and responsibilities of the parties.
 A cost reimbursement contract shall not be used, unless it is likely to be less costly or it is impracticable to satisfy CIHA's needs otherwise, and the proposed contractor's accounting system is adequate to allocate costs in accordance with applicable cost principles.
 A time and materials contract may be used only if written determination is made that no other contract type is suitable, and the contract includes a ceiling price that the contractor exceeds at its own risk. - 2.
 Options.
 Options for additional quantities or performance periods may be included in a contract, provided that: - a.
-The option is contained in the solicitation; - b.
+The option is contained in the solicitation;

+- b.
 The option is a unilateral right of CIHA; - c.
 The contract states a limit on the additional quantities and the overall term of the contract; - d.
 The options are evaluated as part of the initial competition; - e.
 The contract states the period within which the options may be exercised; - f.
 The options may be exercised only at the price specified in or reasonably determinable from the contract; and, - g.
 The options may be exercised only if determined to be more advantageous to CIHA than conducting a new procurement. - 3.
 Contract Clauses.
 In addition to containing a clause identifying the contract type, all contracts shall include any clauses required by federal statutes, executive orders, and their implementing regulations, such as, but not limited to, those provided in Appendix II to 2 C.F.R.
 Part 200.
 Such clauses include, but are not limited to, the following: - a.
 Termination for convenience - b.
 Termination for default - c.
-Equal Employment Opportunity
+Equal Employment Opportunity - d.

-- d.
 Anti-Kickback Act and Department of Labor Regulations (29 C.F.R.
 Part 3) - e.
-Davis-Bacon provisions of NAHASDA - f.
-Contract Work Hours and Safety Standards Act - g.
+Davis-Bacon provisions of NAHASDA - f.-Contract Work Hours and Safety Standards Act. - e-f.
 For Contracts in excess of \$100,000 that employ mechanics or laborers, a provision for compliance with 40 U.S.C. §§ 3702 & 3704, as supplemented by Department of Labor regulations at 29 C.F.R.
-Part 5 - h.
-Reporting requirements - i.
-Patent rights - j.
-Copyrights and rights in data - k.
-Examination of records by CIHA, federal agencies, Comptroller General, or duly appointed staff - 1.
-Retention of records for three years after close-out - m.
-Clean air and water - n.
-Energy efficiency standards - o.
-Bid protests and contracts claims - p.
-Value engineering - q.
-Payment of funds to influence certain federal transactions - r.
-For contracts more than the Simplified Acquisition Threshold, provisions addressing administrative, contractual, or legal remedies in instances where contractors violate or breach contract terms, and provide for such sanctions and penalties as deemed appropriate. - s.
-Anti-Lobbying Amendments - t.
-Procurement of recovered materials (2 C.F.R. § 200.322) - 4.
-Forms.
-If all required clauses are not included on HUD forms (e.g. HUD 5370), CIHA shall attach any additional clauses to the HUD forms used in contract documents.
-CIHA shall include the contract clauses and solicitation notices for Tribal and Indian preference described in Section V of this policy.
+Part 5 - h.g.Reporting requirements - i.h.
+Patent rights - j-i.
+Copyrights and rights in data - \underline{k} -j.
+Examination of records by CIHA, federal agencies, Comptroller General, or duly appointed staff - h.k.
+Retention of records for three years after close-out m.l.
+Clean air and water n.m.
+Energy efficiency standards o.n.Bid protests and contracts claims p.o.Value engineering q-p.Payment of funds to influence certain federal transactions s.
+Debarment and Suspension t.
+Tribal/Indian Preference u.
+Disputes Concerning Labor Standards aa.
+No liens

+- F.g.
+For contracts more than the Simplified Acquisition Threshold, provisions addressing administrative, contractual, or legal remedies in instances where contractors violate or breach contract terms, and provide for such sanctions and penalties as deemed appropriate - r.Anti-Lobbying Amendments t-dd.
+Domestic preferences for procurements (2 C.F.R. § 200.322)